trevorwslee/UNOR4WiFiExperiments/README.md

 - By default, DumbDisplay app will show the "commands" sent to it to the "terminal".
 You can turn this off with the menu "Show Commands"
 - You can share the text on the "terminal" to other apps with the menu "Share Terminal Text"

-Since the UI allows you to draw "frame" by "frame", with some work (maybe some hard work), you can create an animation to be displayed on the LED matrix, like the sketch `src/INO/frames/frames.ino`
+Since the UI allows you to draw "frame" by "frame", with some work (maybe some hard work), you can create some basic animation to be displayed on the LED matrix, like the sketch `src/INO/frames/frames.ino`

 ```
 #include "Arduino_LED_Matrix.h"